nrfconnect/sdk-nrf/doc/nrf/ug_tfm.rst

 TF-M employs two UART interfaces for logging: one for the secure part (MCUboot and TF-M), and one for the non-secure application.
 The logs arrive on different COM ports on the host PC.

-On the nRF5340 DK, you must connect specific wires on the board to receive secure logs on the host PC.
+On the nRF5340 DK, you must connect specific wires on the kit to receive secure logs on the host PC.
 Wire the pins P0.25 and P0.26 to RxD and TxD respectively.